MustafaKhan670093/ai-notebooks/README.md

 # The AI Notebooks

 AI research does not happen in a vaccum.
 It occurs as a result of people responding to, criticising, and being inspired by other's work before and around them.
-Here I present and implement ideas in AI that we speak of today in the historical order they were published.
+Here I present and where I find it instructive implement ideas in AI that we speak of today in the historical order they were published.

 ## 2012: The Era of ImageNet